Pediatric / Baby Root Canals in NYC

 What is a baby root canal for children?

 A baby root canal, also known as pulpotomy or pulpectomy, is a pediatric root canal treatment that involves treating problems within the soft core of the tooth, which is called the dental pulp.
 The dental pulp is the soft tissue found inside the tooth from the top all the way down to the end of the root.
-It contains nerves, blood vessels and connective tissue that provide nutrients to the tooth as it grows.
+It contains nerves, blood vessels, and connective tissue that provide nutrients to the tooth as it grows.

 When is a pediatric root canal for kids performed?